maticnetwork/whitepaper/README.md

 12. Ceremony

   - Matic has the same security with Ethereum until the latest checkpoint.
 But after the latest checkpoint, some blocks aren't robust as same as Ethereum.
-Now, it can happen that Byzantine party could control 51% of Delegates by gaming KYC registration and by locking tons of collateral.
+Now, it can happen that Byzantine party could control 51% of Block Producers by gaming KYC registration and by locking tons of collateral.
 He can cancel his specific deposit transaction to deceive centralized exchanges (e.g. updating 10~20 confirmations).

   - The chain is able to detect withholding, censhorship, or any fraudulent activity via checkpoint voting.
-These voters are independent from Byzantine Delegates party.
+These voters are independent of the byzantine Block Producers.

-  - If such a scenario occurs, Byzantine Delegates are slashed and the collaterized funds are redistributed to community.
+  - If such a scenario occurs, byzantine Block Producers are slashed and the collaterized funds are redistributed to community.

-  - In order to make ceremony smooth, online state Delegates must be queued as redundancy for multi delegates slashing event.
+  - In order to make the ceremony smooth, online Block Producers must be queued as redundancy for multi Block Producers' slashing event.

   - The frequency of ceremony could be mitigated by those fast restart, fraudulent record recovery, KYC, and collateral slashing.
 Furthermore, once Matic is getting to be popular, security of Matic chain is gonna be robust as well.